 There is something just seriously satisfying to me about simple patchwork.
 It’s such a fun way to play with and show off fabrics.
 For this quilt I bought 1/4 or 1/2 yards and cut them into 9″ squares.
 (You can get four (9″ x 9″ squares from 1/4 yard.)
 I laid out the quilt 8 squares across x 10 squares down for a 68″ x 85″ throw-size quilt.
 (You would need about 10 half yards or 20 quarter yards to make this quilt top.)

 If you are looking for step by step instructions for a simple patchwork squares quilt so you can make one of your own, check out my Beginning Quilting Series.

-Came together really quick.
+I love how quickly this came together.
 I saved some pieces – now I need to make one for us!